RintarouTW/fsg/README.md

 ```

 Loaded as a static image, it won't be interactive since the runtime won't be loaded by the browser.
-The demo screenshots listed above are exactly use this way, convinient for thumbnails without other image capture/conversion.
+The demo screenshots listed above are exactly this way, it's convinient when u need thumbnails/screenshots without image capture/conversion.
+Just let the browser generate them for you at the runtime.

 ### Embedding in .html